ashkan-abbasi66/OCTseg-Zeiss/Readme.md

 # Test the Pretrained Model

 You can use the pretrained model in two ways: with or without ground-truth masks.
-From the training section, the model is saved at: `d:/logs/OCTseg-Zeiss/onh-3subsets/train/nyu-segmenter_0.001/model`.
-However, in the following examples, we instead reference the pretrained model provided in this repository ([./my-pretrained-model](./my-pretrained-model)) to set the `--model-path`.

 ## With Ground-Truth Segmentation Masks
 Assuming the test images are stored in `onh-3subsets\test\img` and their segmentation masks in `onh-3subsets\test\mask`, inference can be executed using the command below.